 Guard Me Medical Insurance Cards

-New international students will receive their insurance cards within the first few weeks of the semester.
+New international students will receive their insurance cards after the add/drop date of each semester.
 Dont worry, new international students are covered starting the first day of the semester or the day you purchase Guard Me medical insurance if you arrive early before the semester begins.

-IMPORTANT: If you need any medical assistance before your receive your card, please contact us at firstname.lastname@example.org or call the international office at 604-527-5650.
+IMPORTANT: If you need any medical assistance before your receive your card, please contact us or call the international office at 604-527-5650.

 Opting Out of Guard Me

 In some cases, students are able to opt out of their first semester plan directly with Guard Me after the add/drop deadline (September 20, 2021).